WarriorGoat/builderlist-client/README.md

     - [Stretch] A user ID Token should be generated using JsonWebToken.
 The ID Token should then be persisted on client side with local storage.
 The client should then check for the existence of the token before prompting the user to authenticate.
     - [Stretch] A user should be able to logout of the application and login with a different account.

-### Ticket Management
+### Entry Management

 - [Core]
   - A user should be able to create a new entry and edit an existing entry.
-    - [Stretch] There should be a page or modal for users to create new entries.
+    - [Stretch] There should be a page or model for users to create new entries.
     - [Stretch] A user should be able to create and edit the following fields on a ticket:
       - userFirstName {String}
       - userLastName {String}